 As per official recommendations, the perfect Spotify cover art size is 640 x 640 pixels.
 This is an aspect ratio of 1:1, which means it should be a perfect square.

 You’ll find different recommendations for cover art size on Google.
 But the ones shared above (640 x 640 pixels) will give you the best quality.
 Besides, it’s what the folks at Spotify recommend.
-However, you can use a photo resizer tool to adjust the dimensions of the cover art.
+However, you can use a photo enlarger tool to adjust the dimensions of the cover art.

 Besides the size, here are some additional recommendations when it comes to Spotify cover art: